 Osaka

-Osaka is the second largest area after Tokyo, with many travellers feeling it’s an essential highlight and crucial part of an itinerary.
+Osaka is the second largest area after Tokyo, with many travellers feeling it’s an essential highlight and crucial part of an itinerary, especially Osaka castle.
 Personally, I’d suggest venturing further afield to see different sides of Japan.
 Perhaps Nagasaki, Okinawa and her beaches in the south or heading into the north.

 Japanese Food Markets